 Despite improvements in many careers, young women are vastly underrepresented in high-pay professions that drive the world economy.

 Data Source: US Congress, Joint Economic Committee (2012)

 Women are 50% of the population, but men still overwhelmingly hold positions of power.
 Women are only 5% of CEOs.
 Our daughters deserve better!

 The research overwhelmingly indicates that girls are more confident and do better in school when less boys are around.
 The Genesis single-gender approach creates an environment in which our girls can become the strong, accomplished young women they were meant to be!

 Research suggests that gender gaps in high-demand fields such as computing, engineering, and finance are due to expectations that those are “boy” subjects.
-Genesis girls will be empowered to believe that every subject is a girl subject.
+Genesis girls are empowered to believe that every subject is a girl subject.
 They can pursue whatever their creativity and passion lead them to.

-Genesis will connect STEM subjects (science, technology, engineering, and math) to problems that actually affect people in the real-world.
+Genesis connects STEM subjects (science, technology, engineering, and math) to problems that actually affect people in the real-world.
 Research suggests that young women lose interest in STEM because that connection is never made.

 Girls' / Young Women's Issues

-Genesis will focus academic discussion on issues related to girls and young women.
+Genesis focuses academic discussion on issues related to girls and young women.
 These issues will include women’s role in history, women’s health, how women’s opportunities have been limited by laws and expectations, and how those limitations have been overcome.

 Research suggests that girls who are physically active are more confident, have a more positive body image, are healthier, and do better in school.
-Our sports and fitness program will support the development of our girls.
-To minimize the focus on external appearance that often damages girls’ self-image, Genesis will implement a uniform policy.
+Our sports and fitness program supports the development of our girls.
+To minimize the focus on external appearance that often damages girls’ self-image, Genesis has a uniform policy.